At least 15 killed in bus-truck collision on Indian highway

-At least 40 other people were injured in the accident, which occurred in Rewa district of Madhya Pradesh state late Friday, police said.
+At least 40 other people were injured in the accident late Friday in Madhya Pradesh state’s Rewa district, police said.

-The bus was carrying at least 60 passengers when it rammed into a stationary truck that had just collided with another truck on the highway, police officer Navneet Kumar told reporters.

-Most of the passengers were laborers traveling to their homes in the northern state of Uttar Pradesh to celebrate Diwali, the Hindu festival of lights, Kumar said.
+Most of the passengers were laborers traveling to their homes in the neighboring northern state of Uttar Pradesh to celebrate Diwali, the Hindu festival of lights, Bhasin said.

 The injured were taken to a hospital for treatment.